DanielShterenberg/grpc-workshop/README.md

 	return &books.Empty{}, status.Error(codes.Unimplemented, "The server does not implement this method") }
 ```
-Run `go run server.go` and from another terminal tab run `go run client.go`.
+Run `go run server.go` and from another terminal tab run `go run client.go watch`.
 The error we receive now is ``rpc error: code = Unimplemented desc = The server does not implement this method``.
 This means we created a gRPC connection :) We just need to fix the List method.

 Edit the files as following: